 We want individuals to be able to securely manage their personal data in their own preferred way.
 We intend to help individuals have the tools, skills and assistance to transform their personal data into useful information, knowledge and autonomous decision-making.
 We believe that these are the preconditions for fair and beneficial data-based relationships.

-The portability of personal data, that allows individuals to obtain and reuse their personal data for their own purposes and across different services, is the key to make the shift from data in closed silos into data which become reusable resources.
+The portability of personal data, that allows individuals to obtain and reuse their personal data for their own purposes and across different services, is the key to make the shift from data in closed silos to data which become reusable resources.
 Data portability should not be merely a legal right, but combined with practical means.

 We want to empower individuals to effectively port their personal data, both by downloading it to their personal devices, and by transmitting it to other services.
-We intend to help Data sources make these data available securely and easily, in a structured, commonly used and machine-readable format.
+We intend to help Data Sources make these data available securely and easily, in a structured, commonly-used and machine-readable format.
 This applies to all personal data regardless of the legal basis (contract, consent, legitimate interest, etc.) of data collection, with possible exceptions for enriched data.

 Organisations that use a person’s data should say what they do with them and why, and should do what they say.
-They should take responsibility for intended as well as unintended consequences of holding and using personal data, including but not limited to security incidents, and allow individuals to call them out on this responsibility.
+They should take responsibility for intended, as well as unintended, consequences of holding and using personal data, including, but not limited to, security incidents, and allow individuals to call them out on this responsibility.